rancher/os/docs/os/storage/using-zfs/index.md

 ```
 $ sudo ros service enable zfs
 $ sudo ros service up zfs
+# you can follow the progress of the build by running the following command in another ssh session:
 $ sudo ros service logs --follow zfs
 # wait until the build is finished.
 $ lsmod | grep zfs